reactwallet/reactwallet.github.io/README.md

 React Wallet is a simple web app bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com).

-In the app that can add and store multiple currencies each with its own balance.
+In the app we can add and store multiple currencies each with its own balance.
 For each currency we can `Deposit` and `Withdraw` funds as well as `Exchange` to another currency that we have previously added.

 We can set a default currency which will be used for calculating the total balance from all available currencies in the wallet.
 Currency rates are fetched from the [Exchange Rates API](https://exchangeratesapi.io/) when the app is loaded or when new currency is added.

 All actions and data are saved in the `localStorage` so that everything is available after refreshing the browser.
 The `History` page shows all actions that we've made.
 And the `Reset Data` button will remove everything from the state and the localStorage.

 There are a lot of things that can be optimized (adding full test coverage, reusing some components by composing new, extracting some common styles, etc.) but that's it for now.

+The app is deployed for demo purposes at https://reactwallet.gitlab.io/.

 ## Available Scripts